Texting Your Co-Parent: Rules That Keep Communication Child-Focused

 Text messaging is the most common way separated parents communicate day-to-day — and the most commonly misused.
 A text is fast, informal, and easy to fire off in a moment of frustration.
 Without some ground rules, it becomes a source of escalating conflict rather than a practical tool for co-ordinating your children's lives.

-Why Texting Is Different From Email
+See the message templates →Why Texting Is Different From Email

 Email encourages longer, more considered messages.
 Texting does the opposite.
 The brevity of a text makes tone harder to read, misunderstandings easier to create, and emotional reactions faster to arrive.
 When you are co-parenting in a high-stress situation, those dynamics are a recipe for conflict.